 By 1912, the number of inmates in the workhouse was well over 700, including 83 children and vagrants.
-In 1914 a military hospital was established at the site.
+During the First World War, a military hospital was established in the new infirmary.

 If an inmate died in the workhouse, their next of kin (if known) would be informed and invited to arrange a funeral.
 If this did not happen, the body would receive a paiuper's funeral and uried in an unmarked grave, usually with a number of other similar individuals.

 The workhouse later became Bury Union Institution, then Jericho Public Assistance Institution.
 In 1940, it became a decontamination centre.
 In the same year, a bomb fell in the grounds but caused relatively little damage or injury.